 Step 2: Creating Histogram with Excel Dataset

-Let’s make a histogram using our dataset of this article.
+Let’s make or plot a histogram using our dataset of this article.

 - First, select the range B4:C14 and then go to Insert >> Histogram (from the Charts group).